- Incredible Impacts Winners 2021

 - Pippa Powell, European Lung Foundation in conjunction with European Respiratory Society

 - Tamara Torri, International Aids Society, Switzerland

 - Pragathi Tummala, The International Society for the Prevention of Child Abuse and Neglect, USA

-An independent jury will select three grant recipients from the maximum of 12 submissions and announce three winners at IMEX America, taking place 15-17 September 2020.
-The three winners will be requested to present their case study at the ICCA Congress* in Kaohsiung, Chinese Taipei, 1-4 November 2020. * Cost of attending the ICCA Congress (registration fee, travel and accommodation) will be covered by ICCA.
+The jury will select three grant recipients from the maximum of 12 submissions and announce three winners.
+The three winners will be requested to present their case study at the ICCA Congress* in Cartagena de Indias, Colombia 24-27 October 2021. * Cost of attending the ICCA Congress (registration fee, travel and accommodation) will be covered by ICCA.

 - 2017 - International Society on Thrombosis and Haemostasis

 - 2018 - Down Syndrome International